kncwiller/slate/source/index.html.md

 # Introduction

 Welcome in Empata API!
-You can use this API endpoints to made differents payment operations via your virtual wallet.
+You can use this API endpoints to made differents payment operations via your Empata wallet.

 You will found below examples with differents programmation languages like Shell, Java and JavaScript!
-You can view the example code in the dark ight zone.
+You can view the example code in the dark right zone.

 # Authentication

-##Obtenir une clé JWT
+##Obtain your JWT key

 > To authenticate, use this code: